sleep apnea and symptoms

 • Weight loss

-• Oral appliances that open the airway when you are asleep.
+• Using oral appliances that help open the airway during sleep

 • Nasal surgery